 MOJO Marketplace provides a simple WordPress installer tool.
 Several hosting companies use this to provide a 1-click WordPress install experience.
 This installer is integrated into their cPanel dashboard.

 For this tutorial, we will be showing you the BlueHost cPanel.
 Simply log in to your hosting account and then on your cPanel dashboard scroll down to the website section.

-Click on Install WordPress icon or 1-click Install.
-They will both take you to the MOJO Marketplace where you will see an overview about WordPress with an Install button.
+Click on the Install WordPress icon or 1-click Install.
+They will both take you to the MOJO Marketplace where you will see an overview of WordPress with an Install button.
 You need to click on the install button to continue.